 PACKAGING – 5 STARS

-A huge tick from me given that it’s not plastic (FINALLY) but additional waste of wrapping each roll individually bugs me a little.
+There is no plastic packaging!!
+But the additional waste of wrapping each roll individually bugs me a little.
 I jumped over to the WGAC website for more information on this matter and found this:

 “We have to wrap our rolls in something to keep them moisture-free and hygienic.
 We looked at different options when we started out, but settled on individual paper wrappers for a couple of reasons…